Campos Amazônicos

 Conservation And Sustainability

 Conservation management of Campos Amazônicos focuses on preventing illegal deforestation, controlling hunting and fishing violations, and maintaining ecological connectivity across the park's extensive territory.
 Limited staffing and vast area coverage present ongoing challenges for effective protection, with remote sensing and aerial surveillance supplementing ground patrols.
 Partnerships with local communities aim to develop sustainable resource use agreements and create buffer zone management strategies that reduce pressures on core protected areas.
-Scientific research programs study biodiversity patterns, monitor endangered species populations, and investigate the ecological dynamics of Amazon-cerrado transition zones.
+Scientific research programs study biodiversity patterns, monitor endangered species populations, and investigate the ecological dynamics of the cerrado enclave.
 Climate change monitoring has become increasingly important as shifting rainfall patterns and rising temperatures affect forest composition and wildlife distributions.
 Fire management presents particular challenges during dry seasons when escaped agricultural fires can threaten park boundaries.
-Conservation priorities include securing adequate funding for field operations, expanding ranger capacity, and strengthening coordination with neighboring indigenous territories and protected areas to create integrated landscape-scale conservation.